Jaidevstudio/Unique-Github-Profiles/README.md

 **Note** : Please do not edit anything below `<!--START_SECTION:data-section-->` in `README.MD` our [GitHub Action](https://github.com/Jaidevstudio/gh-action-community) will make the necessary changes for you.

-4. Create a Pull Request to add the changes to this Repository.
-Please change the title to `add your-username` and in the description add `resolve #issueNumber`
+4. Now, create a pull request for your added changes, make the pull request title`add your-username` and in the description add `resolve #issueNumber`.

-Any questions let us know!
+Any questions, feel free to ask!

 <!-- DO NOT EDIT THIS SECTION -->